-Our investment manager, KWILP's approach is to ensure proper diversification by investing across a number of assets, sectors, countries and industries.
-KWILP also puts a high value on liquidity - being able to sell assets quickly.
+The investment approach is to ensure proper diversification by investing across a number of assets, sectors, countries and industries.
+High value is put on liquidity - being able to sell assets quickly.

-When selecting external investment managers, KWILP considers diversification, liquidity, cost, potential risk and returns, and tax efficiency.
-When investing in managed funds or unit trusts KWILP also considers the credentials and track record of the manager, transparency, and fees.
+When selecting external investment managers, diversification, liquidity, cost, potential risk and returns, and tax efficiency are considered.
+Consideration is also given to the credentials and track record of the manager, transparency, and fees.

-Type of risk Description What we and KWILP do to address these risks Investment return risk The possibility of your investment either losing value or not gaining value and therefore not meeting your return expectations.
+Type of risk Description How the risk is managed Investment return risk The possibility of your investment either losing value or not gaining value and therefore not meeting your return expectations.
 That is, the uncertainty that an investment will deliver its expected return.
 The investment management team operates within the guidelines set out in the SIPO and Trust Deed.
 This means they must keep each Fund within its allowed asset allocation limits, and they

-Type of risk Description What we and KWILP do to address these risks must only invest in permitted asset classes.
+Type of risk Description How the risk is managed must only invest in permitted asset classes.
 It is important to note that the asset allocation range specifies an upper limit for shares which the investment management team must not exceed.
 There is no corresponding lower limit, however, which means that if they believe the market conditions dictate, the exposure to shares may be taken all the way down to zero (even in the Growth Fund).
 Asset class risk - Cash and bank deposits You could get a lower return than expected if: interest rates change; or the bank or issuer is unable to pay the interest or return the principal.
-Diversification: KWILP invests in bank deposits with a number of different banks and term deposits over a range of different terms.
-Asset class risk - Fixed interest: Government and corporate bonds You could get a lower return than expected if: interest rates change; or the bank or issuer is unable to pay the interest or return the principal.
+Diversification: Bank deposit investments are made with a number of different banks and term deposits are over a range of different terms.
+Asset class risk - Fixed interest: Government and corporate bonds You could get a lower return than expected if: • interest rates change; or • the bank or issuer is unable to pay the interest or return the principal.
 Corporate bonds may become difficult or impossible to sell - they can become illiquid.
 Changes in interest rates can lead to changes in the value of investments and could result in gains or losses.
 For example, if interest rates fall, the value of fixed interest investments generally rises.
 If interest rates rise, the value of fixed interest investments generally falls.
-Diversification: KWILP buys bonds with a number of different issuers, both NZ and global, and at different maturity dates.
+Diversification: Bonds are bought from a number of different issuers, both NZ and global, and at different maturity dates.
 Duration (a measure that tracks with average maturity of investments) is actively managed against a benchmark.
 Asset class risk - Shares Share values fluctuate for many different reasons, including company performance, economic factors, and market conditions.
 This can lead to gains and losses in the value of these investments.
-KWILP buys shares primarily in global companies on world share markets.
+Shares are bought primarily in global companies on world share markets.
 These are mainly very liquid markets.
-When selecting shares, KWILP considers among other things:
+Considerations when selecting shares include: diversification, liquidity, cost, potential risk and returns, and tax efficiency.